yeagerai/genlayer-project-boilerplate/README.md

 The tests simulate real-world interactions with the contract, ensuring that it behaves correctly under various scenarios.
 They use the GenLayer simulator to deploy and interact with the contract, providing a comprehensive check of the contract's functionality in a controlled environment.

 To run the tests, use the `pytest test` command as mentioned in the "How to run it" section.

+## 💬 Community
+Connect with the GenLayer community to discuss, collaborate, and share insights:
+- **[Discord Channel](https://discord.gg/8Jm4v89VAu)**: Our primary hub for discussions, support, and announcements.
+- **[Telegram Group](https://t.me/genlayer)**: For more informal chats and quick updates.

+Your continuous feedback drives better product development.
+Please engage with us regularly to test, discuss, and improve GenLayer.

+## 📖 Documentation
+For detailed information on how to use GenLayerJS SDK, please refer to our [documentation](https://docs.genlayer.io/).

+## 📜 License
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.